Marriage Based Green Card Guide on Lawyers, Costs, & Options

 *See this chart under “Special Instructions” for the cost of filing the I-485 application.

 It is important to note that these are only the mandatory costs required by the USCIS.
-You should also consider any travel costs as well as attorney fees when evaluating the total cost of your green card.
+You should also consider any travel costs as well as medical exam fees when evaluating the total cost of your green card.

 VisaNation Immigration Law Pilot Marriage GC Success Stories Graphic